dashingsoft/pyarmor/docs/man.rst

---restrict <0,1,2,3,4>        Set restrict mode --package-runtime <0,1,2,3>   Where to save runtime files, and how to make bootstrap code -n, --no-runtime              DO NOT generate runtime files
+--restrict <0,1,2,3,4>        Set restrict mode --package-runtime <0,1,2,3>   Where to save runtime files, and how to make bootstrap code -n, --no-runtime              DO NOT generate runtime files --enable-suffix               Generate the runtime package with unique name

 **DESCRIPTION**